Why Are Common Jetski Services So Expensive When Compared to My Car?

 Parts are EXPENSIVE.
 An oil filter for a Yamaha HO engine has a retail price of $26!
-This is for a Spin off filter, similar to what you can buy for your car at a local big box store for under $10, but there is no brand "x" filter ( not that you would want to use one on your $4000 Jetski motor).
+This is for a Spin off filter, similar to what you can buy for your car at a local big box store for under $10.
 Quality motor oil is expensive

 Seadoo 4-tecs Not only require an oil filter cartridge ($15) but in many cases they require two o-rings that retail for $18 for the pair!

 Sometimes these o-rings can be used again if a trained technician with the proper tools and experience removes the oil filter cover, but since a leaking o-ring can fill the engine bay with oil, it's a good practice to change them.